Rising-Stars-by-Sunshine/ECON211_FinalProject_Yian/Code/README.md

 ## Description

+This repository contains the data query and the data analysis sections of the project.
-This section is the detailed data query (and preprocessing) process.
+This following section is the detailed data query (and preprocessing) process.

 ## Data Query